-The Melanoma Program is a multidisciplinary team developed over 30 years ago to discover new treatments and provide state-of-the-art treatment for patients with melanoma.
+The Melanoma Program is a multidisciplinary team developed over 30 years ago to discover new treatments and provide state-of-the-art treatment for patients with melanoma in Connecticut and beyond.
 In order to achieve its objectives, the Melanoma Program brings together scientists, specialists in melanoma surgery, medical oncologists devoted to melanoma treatment, dermatologists, pathologists, dermatopathologists, radiologists, geneticists, and psychotherapists.

 The Melanoma Program is co-directed by Dr. Deepak Narayan and Dr. Mario Sznol.
 Dr. Naryan is a nationally recognized plastic surgeon.
 Dr. Sznol is a Professor of Medicine (Medical Oncology) and has an international reputation in cancer drug development.